 Pierre Roman Twitter | LinkedIn

-A cut over migration is not suitable for companies looking to implement single sign-on.
+One point to take into consideration is that a cut over migration is not suitable for companies looking to implement single sign-on.
 During a cutover migration, the accounts are provisioned as cloud accounts and this will really wreak havoc on any implementation of single sign-on (for this reason, as soon as you setup single sign-on, cutover migrations are disabled on the portal site).

 The process is really straightforward and works really well.
 With any successful migration, we need to plan and test before we implement.
 The following post will cover a cutover migration from a legacy Exchange 2003 system.